 The cybersecurity programs are supervised by the Bank's Chief Information Security Officer ("CISO") reporting to the Chief Risk Officer ("CRO") and dotted line to the Chief Information Officer.
 The Chief Risk Officer has reporting responsibility to the Board's Risk and Compliance Committee while the Chief Information Officer has reporting responsibility to the Board's Information Technology Committee.
 The Risk and Compliance Committee consists of eight directors, seven of whom are independent, while the Information Technology Committee consists of three directors, two of whom are independent and members of the Risk and Compliance Committee.
 The Company Board includes members who have expertise in cybersecurity, fraud, and risk management.
-Cybersecurity risks are primarily assessed, monitored, and remediated by the CISO who has a Ph.D. in Information Technology with a concentration in Information Assurance and experience in the information technology and cybersecurity fields and maintains advanced cybersecurity centric certifications.
-The CISO's knowledge and experience in the cybersecurity field are key to executing our cybersecurity program.
+Cybersecurity risks are primarily assessed, monitored, and remediated by the CISO who has a Ph.D. in Information Technology with a concentration in Information Assurance and experience in the information technology and cybersecurity fields and maintains advanced cybersecurity program.
 Our CISO oversees proactive initiatives, remediation plans of known risks, compliance with regulations and standards and disaster recovery, business continuity, and incident response efforts.
 Additionally, the Bank's CRO who leads the management risk function, has extensive experience in risk management.